-The Department of Education and Skills is committed to making the information on this website accessible to all, regardless of ability.
+The Department of Education is committed to making the information on this website accessible to all, regardless of ability.
 To this end, we have designed our website to follow guidelines set out by the W3C (the World Wide Web Consortium).

 We aim to comply with Level Double-A of the W3C Web Content Accessibility Guidelines 1.0.
 In addition, we have incorporated a number of Triple-A checkpoints to enhance the accessibility of this website.